Set the Home Page and Startup Page for Browsers using Intune (macOS)

 Preference Domain Name: org.mozilla.firefox

-Property List File: select the folder icon to search for and upload the PLIST file you created and saved earlier.
+Property List File: select the folder icon to search for and upload the XML file you created and saved earlier.

 Once done, select Next, choose the device assignment, and create the app deployment.